Scientific: Melampodium leucanthum

 USDA 4-11

-Foliage/Texture: Leaves are narrow gray, linear to lanceolate, opposite, simple to undulate, medium fine texture
+Foliage/Texture: Leaves are narrow gray, linear to lanceolate, opposite, simple to undulate; medium fine texture.

-Flowers & Fruits: White ray flowers with yellow center, obovate to oblong achene fruit
+Flowers & Fruits: White ray flowers with yellow center, obovate to oblong achene fruit.

-Seasonal Color: Blooms mostly fall through spring
+Seasonal Color: Blooms mostly fall and spring.

-Temperature: Tolerant of Phoenix heat and cold
+Temperature: Tolerant of Phoenix heat and cold.

 Propagation: Seed

-Disease and pests: Prone to root rot fungi if soil is poorly drained
+Disease and Pests: Prone to root rot fungi if soil is poorly drained.